 The lounge is split into a few separate areas, the majority of which have sofas set in cubicles.
 There are also tables and chairs for proper eating several of which are located by the noodle bar, a sake bar with high chairs and self-service sake jars and a central area with food and drinks.

 For those who need a shower, a few are available by the bathrooms.
 The toilets have the traditional electronic and intelligent buttons and the seat is usually warmed up, a fun Japanese factoid that amuses most first time travelers to the country.
 The moment I walked in the toilet, water sounds played loudly to mask any sounds I might have made.
 All so very Japanese.

 The Business Class cabin and seats on Singapore Airlines Boeing 787

-At the time of writing, Singapore Airlines has seven Boeing 787-10 in the fleet flying to Tokyo Narita and another 33 more on firm order.
+When I reviewed the flight, Singapore Airlines had seven Boeing 787-10 in the fleet flying to Tokyo Narita and another 33 more on firm order.
 At the end of 2019, Singapore Airlines already flies the aircraft from Singapore o Seoul as well as Narita.